JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-18-Interactors-Part-1.md

 Then drag from the interactor to the label to connect the view outlet.

-Connect the button to its IBAction in the view controller and that's about all you need to do.
+Connect the button to its IBAction in the view controller and that's about all you should need to do.

 ### Summary

-So there you have a simple example of how an Interactor can be used to remove code from a view controller.
-So far, we haven't really saved that much effort but, when it comes to handling numeric properties, along with their formatting, the advantages soon mount up.
+So there you have a simple example of how an Interactor can be used to remove boilerplate code from a view controller.
+So far we haven't really saved that much effort but, when it comes to handling numeric properties, along with their formatting, the advantages soon mount up.

+And when you need something like credit card entry or hexadecimal numbers, it starts to make even more sense.

 I'm keeping these articles short(ish) because there's quite a lot to take in overall.
 The next article will carry on from here and discuss connecting labels to numeric value properties, along with their formatting.